 2- Accept the manuscript

-4- Ask for peer review from additional reviewers.
+4- Assign additional reviewers.